jrutley/ReviewManagement/README.md

 #### Stuff left to do:

-- Make the CSS prettier on the customer page
+- New reviews should use the current date
 - Add more tests on front end
 - Add more tests on back end
 - Add Customer ability to edit a review to a product